ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### General issues

+Only Level 1 works right now.
+With Burp, no level works.

 Metasettings: Use LEVEL 1 etc, not LEVEL_1

 Use "Certificate Ckeck Security" instead of "Security of Certificate Check"